 ESG investing trends are not a new concept.
-These trends have been pulling down and hiking up the stock values of companies for years.
-However, ESG investing trends are expected to have significant influences on the investment market in the long run.
+These trends have been pulling down and hiking up companies’ stock values for years.
+However, ESG investing trends are expected to influence the investment market significantly in the long run.
 Read through my list to find out more about these trends.

 When it comes to investments, most of us look for the expected returns, right?
-However, things are changing in the last few years as global awareness about climate change, a sustainable environment, and responsible investing have increased.
+However, things have changed in the last few years as global awareness about climate change, a sustainable environment, and responsible investing has increased.

-Simply put, there is a visible shift from traditional investment norms to more ethical, sustainable, and responsible investments.
-And it isn’t fading away anytime soon.
+More and more investors are looking into environmental, social, and governance factors or ESG investment.
+Simply put, there is a visible shift from traditional investment norms to more ethical, sustainable, and responsible investments, and it isn’t fading away anytime soon.

 If anything, it is now moving into the mainstream instead of a side niche.
 Let’s explore the top ESG investing trends for this year so you can get further insight into the subject.